stephanpieterse/pyblend-animidi/readme.md

 After the script ran in blender, go to the fcurve window, select all the objects, grab a single handle, move it a bit and then cancel.
 This recalculates the handles.
 I had a fix but it started deleting keyframes, and there is a fix in the newer versions of Blender apparently, but i want to keep it slightly backwards compatible.
 Material and Shapekey and some other actions aren't that obvious to find, but they can be done from the NLA editor or the Outliner.

-## Debugging
+## Troubleshooting
 There is very limited error checking currently built into the script, but some sane default values.
 If it's not working, or not as expected, check the following:
 - Config file valid syntax
 - Config file correct naming and structure (Things are case sensitive!)
 - Blender objects and animations exist and have correct names
 - All Blender actions are fake usered and unlinked from objects.
 - Blender might also just exit if it ran out of memory.
+- Check the output script.
+If there are no START_ACTION or END_ACTION comments, there was no data parsed

 ## I need more channels!
 If one midi file doesn't have enough channels for you, create another instance with a new config and another midi file containing the rest of the channels.